LuneTeam/Lune.su/README.md

     <h4>A showcase of what one determined developer can build with modern open-source tools</h4>
 </div>

-> [!WARNING]
+> [!IMPORTANT]
-> This repository is under active development, if something does not work, write issues
+> This repository is already quite self-sufficient after configuration, but if problems are found, write to issues

 <div align="center">
     <h1>🛠️ Core Technologies</h1>